Filters

 Offers Telehealth

 Mamatha Pasnoor is a Neurologist in Kansas City, Kansas.
-Dr. Pasnoor and is rated as an Elite provider by MediFind in the treatment of Myasthenia Gravis.
-Their top areas of expertise are Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, Peripheral Neuropathy, Inclusion Body Myositis, and Thymectomy.
+Dr. Pasnoor is rated as an Elite provider by MediFind in the treatment of Myasthenia Gravis.
+Her top areas of expertise are Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, Peripheral Neuropathy, Inclusion Body Myositis, and Thymectomy.
 Dr. Pasnoor is currently accepting new patients.

 Elite in Myasthenia Gravis